William Preston Turner School of Nursing

 From perfecting your skills on state-of-the-art medical mannequins to putting your talents to work in regional hospitals, medical offices, health centers and other facilities, your experiences will prepare you – intellectually and clinically – for a successful nursing career.

 You want to help others as a nurse.
 We’ll help you achieve that goal with a degree from Lander.

-The Lander University William Preston Turner School of Nursing will be hosting a visit from the Commission on Collegiate Nursing Education (CCNE) from September 30-October 2, 2015 for the purpose of evaluating the Baccalaureate program for reaccreditation and the Master of Science in Nursing-Clinical Nurse Leader program for initial accreditation.
-Written comments regarding the nursing programs at Lander University can be made up to 21 days prior to the onsite visit by sending them to the following address: Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036.
+The Lander University William Preston Turner School of Nursing was evaluated by the Commission on Collegiate Nursing Education (CCNE) from September 30-October 2, 2015 for the purpose of evaluating the Baccalaureate program for reaccreditation and the Master of Science in Nursing-Clinical Nurse Leader program for initial accreditation.
+We are proud to announce that CCNE has reaccredited the Baccalaureate program and initially accredited the Master of Science in Nursing-Clinical Nurse Leader program.